pujiangxian88888888/t7-r6e-hud/README.md

 ## HOW TO INSTALL?
 * 1: You must download and install L3akMod from https://wiki.modme.co/wiki/black_ops_3/lua_(lui)/Installation.html or the linker cannot compile lua files!
-* 2: Put the "custom" and "bin" folder in your BO3 root.
+* 2: Put the "texture_assets" and "bin" folder in your BO3 root.
 * 3: Put the GDT file to BO3ROOT/source_data.
-* 4: Put the "ui","scripts" and "fonts" dictionarys in BO3ROOT/usermaps/yourmap.
+* 4: Put the "ui","scripts" and "fonts" folders in BO3ROOT/usermaps/yourmap.
-* 5: Put the ZPKG file in BO3ROOT/usermaps/yourmap/zone_source, the add the following content to your zm_mapname.zone:
+* 5: Put the ZPKG file in BO3ROOT/usermaps/yourmap/zone_source, the add the following line to your zm_mapname.zone:
 ```
 include,r6e_hud
 ```